kaylathedev/node-bt-serial-mitm/README.md

 ```

 For example, if your smartphone is connecting to an OBD reader in your car, then your smartphone is the `slave` and your OBD reader is the `host`.

+## Events

+ - server.newclient

+   Occurs when a new slave device connects to your script.